silvadanilo/ecto_command/README.md

   end
 ```

-Internal fields will be ignored during the "cast process".
-Instead, you will need to create a public `fill/4` function to populate them.
+These fields will be ignored during the "cast process".
+Instead, you need to define a public `fill/4` function to populate them.
 The `fill/4` function takes four arguments: the name of the field, the current temporary changeset, the parameters received from external sources, and additional metadata.
 You can choose to return the value that will populate the field or the updated changeset.
 Both options are acceptable, but returning the changeset is particularly useful if you want to add errors to it.

 ## Validations

-FIXME
+All parameters are validated in order to instantiate the command structure.
+When you use `EctoCommand.Command` inside your module, three methods are added:

+- `changeset/2`
+- `new/2`
+- `execute/2`

+All three methods take parameter data and metadata as arguments.
+The `changeset/2` function performs validation and other operations, and returns a valid or invalid `Ecto.Changeset`.
+The `new/2` function internally calls the `changeset/2` function and returns either the valid command structure or the invalid `Ecto.Changeset`.
+The `execute/2` function internally calls the `new/2` function and then calls the `execute/1` function (which should be defined inside the command module), or returns the invalid `Ecto.Changeset`.

 ## Using Middlewares in EctoCommand

-EctoCommand provides support for middlewares, which allow you to modify the behavior of a command before and/or after its execution.
+EctoCommand supports middlewares, which allow you to modify the behavior of a command before and/or after its execution.

-A middleware is a module that implements the EctoCommand.Middleware behavior.
+A middleware is a module that implements the `EctoCommand.Middleware` behavior.
 Here's how you can use middlewares in your EctoCommand project:

 ```elixir
 defmodule MyApp.MyMiddleware do